-The merging wakes also affect the accuracy of the Gaussian method, as it may detect a wake center incorrectly because of high wake deficit in the neighboring wake.
-The characterization inaccuracy in the lidar near range is compensated by higher overall number of data points available for fitting, compared to the other subsets.
+The merging wakes also affect the accuracy of the Gaussian method: high wake deficit in the neighboring wake may lead to an incorrect detection of a wake center after the fitting.
+The characterization inaccuracy in the lidar near range is compensated for by a higher overall number of data points available for fitting, compared to the other subsets.